Chapter 9: Steamier Romances… and a New Challenge

 It was 1999 and I was preparing for the release of my next Harlequin Temptation romance novel.
 I’d pitched a story about a female workaholic who grudgingly agrees to go on a wedding cruise as a bridesmaid, then gets stranded at a cruise stop when she misses the boat.
 My original title was Stranded in Paradise, but editorial came back with a more “sexy” title: Club Cupid, a twist on Club Med, which used to be a wildly popular brand for all-inclusive exotic vacations (and still exists).
 Also, the book was given a February release slot, so the word “cupid” let readers know it was a Valentine’s Day story.

-In Club Cupid, Frankie Jenson is stranded from her cousin’s wedding cruise in Key West when her laptop is stolen.
+In Club Cupid, workaholic Frankie Jenson is stranded from her cousin’s wedding cruise in Key West after her laptop is stolen.
 Until she can be reunited with the cruise, she’s forced to rely on a Good Samaritan in the form of a sexy bartender.
 She falls hard for the man who’s the opposite of her in every way, but this can’t end well… can it?

 Because this book was sold in the Temptation line, I had to find ways to make it super sexy—lots of sun, skin, and provocative situations!